karlseguin/smtp_client.zig/readme.md

 I plan on adding some type of `builder` to help with generating a valid `data` payload.

 ## Encryption
 Prefer using `.encryption = .tls` where possible.
-Most modern email vendors provider SMTP over TLS and support TLS 1.3.
+Most modern email vendors provide SMTP over TLS and support TLS 1.3.

 `.encryption = .start_tls` is also supported, but StartTLS is vulnerable to man-in-the-middle attack.